Neverwinter Nights: Reception

-The first instalment in the series, Neverwinter Nights, was generally well received according to review aggregator Metacritic, which gave it a score of 91/100 based on 34 critic reviews and a score of 8.1/10 based on 608 user reviews.
+The first installment in the series, Neverwinter Nights, was generally well received according to review aggregator Metacritic, which gave it a score of 91/100 based on 34 critic reviews and a score of 8.1/10 based on 608 user reviews.
 Greg Kasavin of GameSpot praised the game's accessibility, calling it "one of those exceedingly rare games that has a lot to offer virtually everyone, even if they aren't already into RPGs".
 Gamezone appreciated the game's graphic and sound design, and that "the musical score foreshadows game action (the music picks up in intensity when combat looms), and is well done".
 Allgame reviewer Mark Hoogland commended the Aurora toolset shipped with Neverwinter Nights, calling the breadth of level, story, environment, and module creation options "impressive".
 Eurogamer reviewer Gestalt was less convinced, criticising the single-player campaign's emphasis on combat encounters over "actual roleplaying", but was optimistic that the game's mod support will give it longevity.

-Compared to Neverwinter Nights, Neverwinter Nights 2 received a lower Metacritic score of 82/100 based on 46 critic reviews and 6.6/10 based on 633 user reviews.
-The game's story continued to attract praise from critics such as Greg Mueller of GameSpot, who was impressed by the "very apparent" impact that player choice has on the way the story unfolds.
-Some critics like IGN's Charles Onyett also enjoyed the game's sound and graphics design, in particular the visceral orchestral soundtrack during battles.

-A common complaint from critics was Neverwinter Nights 2's numerous technical glitches.
-Eurogamer drew particular attention to the bugs surrounding "pathfinding and NPCs' artificial intelligence", a problem which contributor Kieron Gillen found made precise control in combat difficult.
-IGN also acknowledged the game's technical glitches, but commented that none of them "hampered... gameplay experience".
+The game series was praised for its customizable player character, including gender, as well as its non-player characters, which Kotaku editor Mary Kenney described as "fun, flawed and downright weird", like paladin Lady Aribeth, kobold bard Deekin Scalesinger and writer and trouble seeker Volothamp Geddarm.